 - 8 cups water

-- 1 parmesan cheese rind can be eliminated to make this vegan
+- 1 parmesan cheese rind can be eliminated to make this vegan, or if you don't have one

 - kosher salt to taste